trailbehind/changegen/README.md

 * Use of GDAL for efficient geodata processing

 This software is currently in an alpha release, and will change rapidly.

+## Contributing

+We welcome pull requests for consideration.
+This repository uses pre-commit hooks to validate contributions for style.
+Please [install and enable `pre-commit`](https://pre-commit.com/#quick-start).